This post may contain affiliate links. For more information, please read the full disclosure policy here.

 From here I continued west to the water for a seaside walk, passing a submarine, a large navy vessel and pirate ships.
 They may or may not have been inhabited by pirates but that’s what they looked like.
 There is a footpath that stretches all the way along, so make sure you take some time to have a wander when in town.

 I was surprised to discover this little gem after a friend from the hostel recommended paying it a visit.
-Old Town San Diego Historic State Park is said to be the birthplace of California as it is the site of of the first European settlement in the state.
+Old Town San Diego Historic State Park is said to be the birthplace of California as it is the site of the first European settlement in the state.
 It did feel like you were stepping back in time upon entry.
 I could have been in a western if someone came out with spurs on their boots and a holstered gun on their hip.

 The marketplace had fantastic jewellery and handmade pieces with a definite Spanish influence.
-If I wasn’t on my way to Mexico that afternoon I probably would have purchase a couple of souvenirs.
+If I wasn’t on my way to Mexico that afternoon I probably would have purchased a couple of souvenirs.
 The Old Town is easily accessible by public transit as a lot of buses and a train line begins and ends here.

 The jewel in San Diego’s crown some might say,has so many amazing museums, attractions, exhibitions and gardens it is definitely hard to decide what to visit during your stay.
 The park is 1,200 acres of greenery not far from the city centre.
 My recommendations?
 San Diego Zoo because I love animals; the Museum of Photographic Arts because of the exhibits; and the Australian Garden because I love our native fauna.